Miami's Infectious Art Scene- Wynwood Walls

 I was here for the Fearless exhibit which featured new work from over ten artists.
 I fell in love with the Arabian art.
 My favorite pieces were the Arabian Nights and Japanese Geishas.
 The art pieces evoke emotion and are completely mesmerizing.
 There is a lot of canvas prints for purchase inside the art rooms.

 It’s easy to spend the entire day at the walls, and I could have easily spent additional time exploring more of the incredible artistic creations.
 You can get some fascinating images here, and there are plenty of opportunities for photo-ops.
 There are also various art galleries, barrooms, and boutiques in the area.
 They have several spots to get a bite to eat, plus ice cream trucks and fruit stands.
 You should grab yourself a fresh cut pineapple or coconut and with a fancy umbrella straw in it and get to exploring.

 This place is definitely a sensory overload but in a good way.
 One of my favorite outdoor murals is the Asian wall art depicting the 10,000 Buddha’s.
 I love the art scene at Wynwood Walls, essentially I love all graffiti parks- check out my previous post on Hope Graffiti Park.

 Almost every inch of the Wynwood area is covered in graffiti, wall murals, and street art.
-I saw the most fascinating pieces of art that truly evoked emotions-laughter, awe, joy, contemplation, compassion, sorrow, and understanding.
+I saw the most fascinating pieces of art that genuinely evoked emotions-laughter, awe, joy, contemplation, compassion, sorrow, and understanding.
 This place makes you feel something!
 The walls completely surpassed my expectations.
-If you don’t visit the walls you will do yourself a great disservice, because this place begs to be explored and enjoyed.
+If you don’t visit the walls, you will do yourself a great disservice, because this place begs to be explored and enjoyed.